Trampoline Insurance

 Are Trampolines Covered By Homeowners Insurance?
 What You Need to Know.

 If you’re like most parents, you probably have a trampoline in your backyard.
 They’re a great way to get some exercise and have some fun with your kids.
 But were you aware that trampolines can also cause serious accidents?
 And if something happens, your homeowner’s insurance policy may not cover the damages.
-In this post, we’ll take a look at trampoline insurance policies, and list some of the best insurance companies that will still cover you if something goes wrong.
+In this post, we’ll take a look at trampoline insurance policies and provide a comprehensive list of insurance companies that allow trampolines to cover you if something goes wrong.

 What are the risks associated with trampolines?

 Trampolines can cause a variety of injuries, including broken bones and concussions.
 There are reasons why trampolines fall under a category called “attractive nuisances“, meaning that kids will likely try to use them without fully understanding the risks.
-As accidents do happen, and you need to be aware of it, not only from falls where children might land on hard ground, which happens if you’re not using a trampoline enclosure but also strange, unexpected landings on the mat, all while doing tricks.
-This is why studies have shown that trampoline accidents are one of the biggest causes for young people to visit emergency rooms every year due to their high rate of injury.
-This is why many homeowners insurance companies won’t cover trampoline-related incidents at all!
+As accidents do happen, and you need to be aware of it, not only from falls where children might land on hard ground, which happens if you’re not using a trampoline enclosure, but also strange, unexpected landings on the mat while doing tricks.
+According to the U.S. Consumer Product Safety Commission, in 2019, there were over 110,000 emergency room-treated injuries associated with trampolines.
+The majority of these injuries involved children under the age of 16.
+This high rate of injury is why many homeowners insurance companies are cautious or may not cover trampoline-related incidents at all!

 trampoline-safety-fail

 There are also a few things you can do to reduce the risk of injury while using your trampoline.
 First, make sure that everyone who uses the trampoline is properly trained and knows how to safely jump.
 Second, keep the trampoline in a well-lit area so you can see any potential hazards.
 Finally, make sure that there are no sharp objects or other obstacles nearby that might cause someone to fall, basically at least 3ft away from any hard objects, such as brick walls, fences, or even bushes.
-If you follow these tips, you’ll help reduce the chances of having an accident while using your trampoline – and if something does happen, you’ll know that your homeowner’s insurance policy will have you covered.
+Installing safety nets or enclosures can also help prevent falls off the trampoline.
+If you follow these tips, you’ll help reduce the chances of having an accident while using your trampoline.
+However, accidents can still happen, so it’s important to ensure that your homeowner’s insurance policy provides adequate coverage.

 We encourage you to read our article about trampoline safety!
 Without further ado, let’s jump to trampoline insurance!

 Many major home insurance companies will not cover damages caused by trampoline use unless it’s part of a special endorsement added on after the policy is purchased.
-Even if your insurance company does cover trampolines, the amount of coverage may be very limited – usually only up to $500.
-This isn’t much when you consider the cost of a typical trampoline, which can range from $300-$2000 depending on the size and quality.
+Even if your insurance company does cover trampolines, the amount of coverage may be very limited.
+This isn’t much when you consider the cost of a typical trampoline, which can range from $300 to $2,000 depending on the size and quality.

 What should you do if you have a trampoline in your backyard?

-As coverage options vary depending on the state and the insurance company, the best thing to do is contact your insurance agent and ask them about their specific policy and about the options available to you.
+As coverage options vary depending on the state and the insurance company, the best thing to do is contact your insurance agent and ask them about their specific policy and the options available to you.
+Reviewing your policy documents carefully will help you understand your coverage.
+Consulting with professionals, such as insurance agents or legal counsel, can help ensure that you are adequately protected and in compliance with any local regulations.
 If they don’t cover damages caused by trampolines, see if they offer an endorsement for an additional fee.
-If they do, it might be in one of three ways – No exclusions, Coverage with safety precautions, and Trampoline exclusion (basically meaning that policy will not cover any trampoline-related claims)
+If they do, it might be in one of three ways – No exclusions, Coverage with safety precautions, and Trampoline exclusion (meaning that the policy will not cover any trampoline-related claims).

 • What is the difference between “No exclusions” coverage and “Coverage with safety precautions”?